Anandh78/ratistics/README.md

 * Support as many common collection classes as possible, especially ActiveRecord
 * Keep runtime dependencies to a minimum, hopefully zero
 * Remain backward compatable to Ruby version 1.8.7
-* Support common Ruby interpreters (MRI, REE, and JRuby)
+* Support common Ruby interpreters (MRI, REE, RBX, and JRuby)
 * Be simple, consistent, and easy to use

 ### Purely Functional